 - they involve making suggestions, offering information, giving a range of possible answers to choose from

-- An examples is: choose one of these statements and/ or create one of your own: "George was unlucky because he tipped over Grandma’s medicine before she drank it all OR George had a lot of bad luck, particularly when he tipped over Grandma’s medicine before she had finished it."
+- An example is: choose one of these statements and/ or create one of your own: "George was unlucky because he tipped over Grandma’s medicine before she drank it all OR George had a lot of bad luck, particularly when he tipped over Grandma’s medicine before she had finished it."

-Ideally teachers use the classroom assessment process as an instructional intervention to teach students that failure can lead to learning success, when feedback is sought and acted upon.
+Ideally, teachers use the classroom assessment process as an instructional intervention to teach students that failure can lead to learning success when feedback is sought and acted upon.